Foul Poles - Pick the Right Size, Color and More!

 Use this table as a rule of thumb when considering what size foul pole you will need for your field

 A foul pole is imperative to a baseball or softball field, and a game cannot be properly called without one.
 It is a tool that allows umpires to judge a fair ball from a foul ball, and a home run from a strike.
 When selecting a foul pole for your field, reference the table above, and when in doubt go taller.
 The brighter the color of the foul pole, the easier it will be for umpires and spectators to judge the call properly.
-If you need additional help with selecting the right foul pole for your game, email us at firstname.lastname@example.org or give us a call at (888) 466-0009.
+If you need additional help with selecting the right foul pole for your game, check out these foul poles for sale or email us at firstname.lastname@example.org or give us a call at (888) 466-0009.